vegaprotocol/specs/protocol/0082-ETHD-ethereum-data-source.md

 1. Network wide contract error should be reported via oracle data events (<a name="0082-ETHD-027" href="#0082-ETHD-027">0082-ETHD-027</a>)
 2. Phase 2 - System needs to emit an error via the TX RESULT event if the data source does NOT emit events in a timely fashion. e.g. if the data source is expected to emit events every 5 minutes and if we do not receive 3 consecutive events , then raise an error via the TX RESULT event (<a name="0082-ETHD-028" href="#0082-ETHD-028">0082-ETHD-028</a>)
 3. Phase 2 - Define behaviour for missed events / missed scheduled smart contract calls - e.g. if an oracle data source is scheduled to emit events every 10 minutes and we miss 5 events because of protocol upgrade or some other outage - then do we catch up those events or skip those events ?
 Maybe this is defined in the oracle data source definition (<a name="0082-ETHD-029" href="#0082-ETHD-029">0082-ETHD-029</a>)
-4. If an oracle data source is inactive - then any events / any data received from that oracle data source is NOT processed (<a name="0082-ETHD-030" href="#0082-ETHD-030">0082-ETHD-030</a>)
+4. If an oracle data source is DEACTIVATED - then that data source is disregarded by the engine and any events / any data received from that oracle data source is NOT processed (<a name="0082-ETHD-030" href="#0082-ETHD-030">0082-ETHD-030</a>)

-### Usage

-1. It should be possible to use only ethereum oracle data sources in a market proposal, or create any combination with any of the other types of currently existing external or internal data sources (<a name="0082-ETHD-034" href="#0082-ETHD-034">0082-ETHD-034</a>)
-2. Create a market to use an internal data source to terminate a market and an ethereum oracle to settle the market (<a name="0082-ETHD-035" href="#0082-ETHD-035">0082-ETHD-035</a>)
-3. Create a market to use an external data source to terminate a market and a manual oracle to settle the market (<a name="0082-ETHD-036" href="#0082-ETHD-036">0082-ETHD-036</a>)
-4. Chain events should only be sent when the  filter is matched (<a name="0082-ETHD-037" href="#0082-ETHD-037">0082-ETHD-037</a>)
-5. Ethereum oracle data sources should only forward data after a configurable number of confirmations (<a name="0082-ETHD-046" href="#0082-ETHD-046">0082-ETHD-046</a>)

 ### Checkpoints

 1. Oracle data sources should be stored in checkpoints and should be restored when restarting a network from checkpoints (<a name="0082-ETHD-038" href="#0082-ETHD-038">0082-ETHD-038</a>)
-2. Restart a network with an active external data source from checkpoint.
+2. Restart a network with an active ethereum data source from checkpoint.
 Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-039" href="#0082-ETHD-039">0082-ETHD-039</a>)

 ### Snapshots

-1. Oracle data sources should be stored on snapshots and should be able to be restored from snapshots (<a name="0082-ETHD-040" href="#0082-ETHD-040">0082-ETHD-040</a>)
+1. Oracle data sources should be stored on snapshots and should be able to be restored from snapshots.
+The states of the oracle data sources should be maintained. (<a name="0082-ETHD-040" href="#0082-ETHD-040">0082-ETHD-040</a>)
 2. Restart a network with an active external data source from snapshot.
 Ensure the data source is active and either catches up all missed events or starts processing new events based on config (<a name="0082-ETHD-041" href="#0082-ETHD-041">0082-ETHD-041</a>)

 ### Protocol Upgrade

-1. Protocol upgrade should have no impact on a market using an ethereum oracle for settlement and/or termination (<a name="0082-ETHD-042" href="#0082-ETHD-042">0082-ETHD-042</a>)
-2. Phase 2 - Have a network running with a markets with a mix of internal and ethereum oracles.
+1. Have a network running with a couple of markets with a mix of internal and ethereum oracles.
 Perform a protocol upgrade.
 Once the network is up , the state of the various oracles should be the same as before the protocol upgrade and either catch up all missed events or start processing new events based on config (<a name="0082-ETHD-044" href="#0082-ETHD-044">0082-ETHD-044</a>)

-### Regression

-1. The ethereum oracles feature ONLY changes the way we source the data BUT does not change the way the sourced data is filtered / processed / used by the system .
-So in theory all existing oracle data sourcing tests should pass.
-In addition , it should be possible to run the existing tests by swapping the interval oracle data source for an external one (<a name="0082-ETHD-045" href="#0082-ETHD-045">0082-ETHD-045</a>)
+2. Create a market with an ethereum oracle for termination such that it triggers at a specific time.
+Perform a protocol upgrade such that the termination triggers in the middle of the protocol upgrade.
+Once the network is up , the termination should be triggered and the market should be terminated.
+3. Create a market with an ethereum oracle for settlement such that it triggers at a specific time.
+Perform a protocol upgrade such that the settlement price matching the filters is triggered in the middle of the protocol upgrade.
+Once the network is up , the settlement should be triggered and the market should be terminated.